 Michigan State University

-Eric Davis is Vice President of Community Impact, Strategy and Policy for United Way for Southeastern Michigan.
+Eric Davis is Vice President, Basic Needs, Health and Outreach for United Way for Southeastern Michigan.
 He joined the organization in 2011 and leads the organization’s work in Community Impact with a focus on early childhood, family stability, health, economic opportunity, student success, policy and community engagement.

 Eric has more than 15 years of experience working in state government.
 He began his career in public policy and politics working for the House Fiscal Agency as a research assistant while finishing his undergraduate degree at Michigan State University.